sabhishek78/responsiveDesign/responsiveDesign.md

 for how a desktop layout collapses into a mobile layout (we’re using “layout shifter”).

 * A “fluid” layout is one that stretches and shrinks to fill the width of the screen, just like the flexible boxes.
-* A “fixed-width” layout is the opposite: it has the same width regardless of the screen dimensions (we created one of these in the CSS Selectors chapter).
+* A “fixed-width” layout is the opposite: it has the same width regardless of the screen dimensions .

 ![flfwl](images/flfwl.png)

-In our example web page, the mobile and tablet versions are fluid, and the desktop version is fixed-width.
+In our example web page, the mobile and tablet versions are fluid(we are giving it a width of 100%), and the desktop version is fixed-width(we are giving it a width of 960px).

 #Choosing Breakpoints
 Most of those responsive design patterns have similar behavior, using fluid layouts for mobile/tablet devices and fixed-width layouts for wider screens.
 There’s a reason for this.